mdolab/pyoptsparse/doc/install.rst

   conda install -c conda-forge pyoptsparse

-This would install pyOptSparse with the built-in optimizers.
+This would install pyOptSparse with the built-in optimizers, plus IPOPT.
 If you wish to use optimizers not packaged by ``conda``, e.g. SNOPT, then you must either build the package from source or use the installation script below.
 If you have the SNOPT precompiled library available, it is possible to dynamically link it to pyOptSparse following the instructions on the :ref:`SNOPT installation page<snopt_by_conda>`.